 If you’re working on a big project and writer’s block sets in, a good solution is to take a break and work on something else for a while.
 Too many writers take “something else” to mean “a different novel.”
-Instead of breaking from one big project to launch another big project (and ultimately ending up with several unfinished projects), use the break for journal writing.
-This gives you time to step away from the project that is stuck and provides a space for you to continue writing (and possibly to work through the problems you’re having with your project).
+Instead of breaking from one big project to launch another big project (and ultimately ending up with several unfinished projects), use the break to write in your journal.
+This gives you time to step away from the project that is stuck and provides a space for you to continue writing (and possibly work through the problems you’re having with your project).

 Everyone wants to write a book, even people who don’t consider themselves writers and who don’t want to be writers.
 But who has the time?
 Aspiring writers often complain that they’d love to take their writing hobby to the next level, but they are too busy.
 Journal writing is an ideal way to bridge that gap.
-Journaling allows you to keep your writing skills sharp and develop ideas, so when there is time to write that book, you’re ready for it.
+Keeping a journal provides a time and space where you can explore ideas, develop good writing habits, and sharpen your writing skills, so when there is finally time in your schedule to write that book, you’re ready for it.

 The truth is, you don’t have to write every single day to be a professional or published writer.
-Daily writing is the best practice but many writers keep a regular, five-day work week.
-A few writers get by on the binge-and-purge model, writing heavily for a few months, then not writing at all for a while.
+Daily writing is the best practice, but many writers keep a regular, five-day work week.
+A few writers get by on the binge model, writing heavily for a few months and then not writing at all for a while.
 But one rule remains firm: those who succeed treat their writing as a job and they commit to it.

 Do you keep a journal?
-How do you use journal writing?
+How do you use your journal writing time?
 How often do you write in your journal?
 Share your thoughts by leaving a comment.

 Journal writing is most definitely an art, but how often do we actively use art in our journals?